lachhebo/izza/README.md

 # Izza

-Izza is my personal data science and machine learning toolbox.
+jdjdjdjdj is my personal data science and machine learning toolbox.

 There is mainly personal function for data visualisation: